earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-raster-intro/2017-02-01-raster05-plot-raster-histograms-r.md

 ## Open Raster Data in R

 To work with raster data in `R`, we can use the `raster` and `rgdal` packages.
+Remember we can use the `raster()` function to import the raster object into R.

 ```r